bodleytunes/jimiplugin-batfish/README.md

 ##### Requirements:

 * pybatfish python libraries
+* GitPython Python libraries (to be able to clone git repo where configs are located)

 `pip3 install pybatfish`
+`pip3 install GitPython`

 Requires running batfish server:
 This example uses batfish running in Docker